openhab/openhab-addons/bundles/org.openhab.binding.gpio/README.md

 sudo systemctl start pigpiod
 ```

-In openHab, set `host` to the address of the pi and the `port` to the port of pigpio (default: 8888).
+In openHAB, set `host` to the address of the pi and the `port` to the port of pigpio (default: 8888).

 ## Channels